masolimano/maneage/README-hacking.md

       time between deleting two files of a single `rm` command).
-When using this template, you can put the definition of `shm-template` in `reproduce/analysis/make/initialize.mk` to be usable in all the different Makefiles of your analysis.
+When using this template, you can put the definition of `shm-template` in `reproduce/analysis/make/initialize.mk` to be usable in all the different Makefiles of your analysis. *Finally, BE RESPONSIBLE: * after you are finished, be sure to clean up any possibly remaining files (due to crashes in the processing while you are working), otherwise your RAM may fill up very fast.
+You can do it easily with a command like this: `rm -f /dev/shm/$(shell whoami)-*`.

  - **Software tarballs and raw inputs**: It is critically important to